jr-marchand/caviar.github.io/_posts/Using CAVIAR/2020-04-22-installation.md

 -----

 The best way to get CAVIAR is to install the Anaconda package manager for Python.
-Start by downloading the Python 3.x Anaconda installer on the [Anaconda website ->](https://www.anaconda.com/distribution/) and install it.
+Start by downloading the Python 3.x Anaconda installer on the [-->*Anaconda website*<--](https://www.anaconda.com/distribution/) and install it.

 Once Anaconda is installed, create a new environment for CAVIAR:
 ```conda create -n caviar -c jr-marchand caviar ```